 Fully Managed IT Support – £50 per user, per month

 Well managed, secure and high availability IT takes time to manage.
 Thoughtful effort and strategic awareness of your business must be in place for this to be delivered.
 A true managed IT service provider will have a number of delivery areas, dedicated to the various aspects that contribute to a well managed IT system.

 - A helpful helpdesk team.
-Your IT supplier should have a well-staffed, knowledgeable and qualified helpdesk team.
-This should be delivered inside a suitable SLA (service level agreement).
-This team should also have a well-documented record of your systems, with easy access to your details to enable fast resolution of any issues.
-They should also value your feedback, so customer surveys and a thermometer of customer happiness should be a key KPI.
+Your IT supplier should have a well-staffed, knowledgeable and qualified helpdesk team, and this should be delivered inside a suitable SLA (service level agreement)!
+This team should have a well-documented record of your systems, with easy access to your details to enable fast resolution of any issues.
+They should value your feedback, so customer surveys and a thermometer of customer happiness should be a key KPI.